Canadian-Geospatial-Platform/Canadian_Map/README.md

 # Canadian_Map
-Boundary Canadian map  created in openmapstreet using leaflet, BS 4 and Jquery.
+Boundary Canadian map  created in OpenStreetMap using leaflet, BS 4 and Jquery.

-## Map Image Created using OpenMapstret and Leaflet js library.
+## Map Image Created using  OpenStreetMap and Leaflet js library.we can show any kind of Geospatial Information with leaflet just need to have that information in Geojson format.

 ![Image of Map](https://github.com/Canadian-Geospatial-Platform/Canadian_Map/blob/master/img/map.png)